kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 with a support contract so if something breaks the vendor is responsible for supplying the replacement hardware.

 It's a comfortable, slow way of iterating over hardware.
 Not much excitement.
 Not without problems, mind you.
 Sometimes systems go down.
 Sometimes the systems can't handle the load.
-Generally everything is a little bit slow and looks a little bit dated.
+Generally, everything is a little bit slow and looks a little bit dated.

 There are *rumors* of a better world. *Rumors* that there is a way to create a fast-paced environment where deployments